jdoubleu/frontend-boilerplate/README.md

 This theme follows the coding guidelines of `jdoubleu` and implements its structure.

 ## License
-This boilerplate is licensed under [`MIT License`](LICENSE).
+This software is unlicensed, so you can build your own software upon it and may add another license or create new boilerplates out of it, etc.

-Allowing you to create, share and modify own boilerplates out of it and use it for your theme.
+However this software uses several tools and programs which have different licenses.